t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 --- abstract

-This document describes new challenges such as strict latency, uplink cost, uninterrupted services, privacy and security, for IoT services originated from the IoT environmental changes.
+IoT services face new challenges originated from the IoT environmental changes, such as strict latency, uplink cost, uninterrupted services, privacy and security.
-In order to address those new challenges, the integration of Edge computing and IoT has emerged as a promising solution.
+In response to those challenges, the integration of Edge computing and IoT has emerged as a promising solution, whose direction should be discussed in the IETF/IRTF.
-This document describes the concept of IoT integrated with Edge computing as well as the state-of-the-art of IoT Edge computing.
-It also proposes a general model for IoT Edge computing.
+This document describes the aforementioned challenges, and some aspects of IoT Edge Computing including state-of-the-art, general model and major components, with the goal to provide a common base for future discussions in T2TRG and other groups.
-The direction of Edge computing for IoT should be discussed in the IETF/IRTF.

 --- middle

 # Introduction

-Nowadays, most IoT services are based on Cloud computing since it can provide virtually unlimited storage and processing power.
-The integration of IoT with Cloud computing brings many advantages such as flexibility, efficiency, and ability to store and use data.
+Nowadays, most IoT services are based on cloud computing since it can provide virtually unlimited storage and processing power.
+The integration of IoT with cloud computing brings many advantages such as flexibility, efficiency, and ability to store and use data.

 However, the IoT environment is changing in such a way that vast amounts of data are created at edge/local networks and about a half of data is stored, processed, analyzed and acted upon close to the data producer.
-Thus, emerging IoT services introduce new challenges that cannot be addressed by today's centralized Cloud computing models alone.
+Thus, emerging IoT services introduce new challenges, such as strict latency, uplink cost, uninterrupted services, privacy and security, that cannot be addressed by today's centralized cloud computing models alone.

-In this document, we describe new challenges for emerging IoT services such as strict latency, uplink cost, uninterrupted services, privacy and security due to the IoT environmental changes.

-In order to address those new challenges for IoT services, the integration of Edge computing with IoT has been emerged as a promising solution.
+In response to those challenges, the integration of Edge computing and IoT has emerged as a promising solution, whose direction should be discussed in the IRTF.
+This document therefore describes, besides these new challenges, some aspects of IoT Edge Computing including state-of-the-art, general models and major components, with the goal to provide a common base for future discussions in T2TRG and other groups.
-In this document, we describe the concept of IoT integrated with Edge computing as well as the state-of-the-art of IoT Edge computing and propose an architecture of IoT Edge computing.
-The purpose of this document is to bring up the issues of Edge computing for IoT services in IETF/IRTF.

 # Conventions and Terminology